Enjoy a romantic Valentine’s Day dinner at home with a pretty tablescape in soft shades of pink and gray. Plus check out 22 other tables!

 - Shop your home.
 It is amazing what you will find tucked away in your hutch or hope chest.
 Take out the good china and enjoy it now.
 What are you saving it for?

 - Use fabric napkins.
-One thing I recommend investing in are a set of white cloth napkins.
+They can be vintage napkins or new.
+One thing I recommend investing in are a set of crisp white napkins.
 You can find them on sale at JCPenney or Kohl’s, or sometimes even Pier 1.
+Red napkins are also great for the holidays.

 - If you don’t have a pretty centerpiece, stop by Trader Joe’s and pick up a seasonal bouquet.
 They are worth every penny!